phdbaloo/dotconfig/README.md

 ## Checklist

 - [x] Terminal theme (Kitty)
-- [ ] Learn Lua
+- [x] Add bg images dir inside the repo
 - [ ] Continue to lear VIM
-- [ ] Create cheatsheet for vim commands and tmux commands to memorize asap
-  - or see how to add them inside the current cmd cheatsheet
+- [ ] Create cheatsheet for vim commands and tmux commands to memorize asap or see how to add them inside the current cmd cheatsheet
 - [ ] Create a bash script to automatically setup the config
-- [x] Add bg images dir inside the repo
 - [ ] Add vscode settings config as well
+- [ ] Learn Lua

 ## Files